xeneta/ratestask/README.md

 * You are encouraged to modify or extend the database schema if you think a different model fits the task better.

-* If you have any questions, please don't hesitate to contact us at tech-recruitment@xeneta.com
+* If you have any questions, please don't hesitate to contact us

 * Please let us know how much time you spent on the task, and of any difficulties that you ran into.